 In the Food Allergy Clinic at Johns Hopkins All Children’s, we provide comprehensive care for children of all ages with suspected or confirmed food allergy.
-Our program is the first hospital clinic dedicated to pediatric food allergy in Florida.
+Our program is the first hospital clinic dedicated to pediatric food allergy in Florida, and we also offer the first FDA-approved treatment for children with peanut allergies.

 Having a food allergy can be stressful for the child and the whole family.
 We also focus on patient and family education, including topics like how to read food labels, how to use emergency allergy medication such as injecting epinephrine — a medication that treats an acute allergic reaction — and how to manage a child’s allergy outside the home at school, daycare, camp or other places.